Boron nitride: Cubic BN

 Cubic boron nitride (CBN or c-BN) is widely used as an abrasive.
 Its usefulness arises from its insolubility in iron, nickel, and related alloys at high temperatures, whereas diamond is soluble in these metals.
 Polycrystalline c-BN (PCBN) abrasives are therefore used for machining steel, whereas diamond abrasives are preferred for aluminum alloys, ceramics, and stone.
 When in contact with oxygen at high temperatures, BN forms a passivation layer of boron oxide.
-Boron nitride binds well with metals, due to formation of interlayers of metal borides or nitrides.
+Boron nitride binds well with metals due to formation of interlayers of metal borides or nitrides.
 Materials with cubic boron nitride crystals are often used in the tool bits of cutting tools.
-For grinding applications, softer binders, e.g. resin, porous ceramics, and soft metals, are used.
+For grinding applications, softer binders such as resin, porous ceramics and soft metals are used.
 Ceramic binders can be used as well.
 Commercial products are known under names "Borazon" (by Hyperion Materials & Technologies), and "Elbor" or "Cubonite" (by Russian vendors).

 Contrary to diamond, large c-BN pellets can be produced in a simple process (called sintering) of annealing c-BN powders in nitrogen flow at temperatures slightly below the BN decomposition temperature.
 This ability of c-BN and h-BN powders to fuse allows cheap production of large BN parts.

 Similar to diamond, the combination in c-BN of highest thermal conductivity and electrical resistivity is ideal for heat spreaders.

-As cubic boron nitride consists of light atoms and is very robust chemically and mechanically, it is one of the popular materials for X-ray membranes: low mass results in small X-ray absorption, and good mechanical properties allow usage of thin membranes, thus further reducing the absorption.
+As cubic boron nitride consists of light atoms and is very robust chemically and mechanically, it is one of the popular materials for X-ray membranes: low mass results in small X-ray absorption, and good mechanical properties allow usage of thin membranes, further reducing the absorption.